 To hear someone tell you that their husband had been killed by the Pol Pot regime is not like reading it in a book.
 We are all aware of the regime and what it did to Cambodia.
 A good portion of the population was affected directly.
 What do you say to somebody whose husband was murdered by a genocidal maniac?

 I tell Soksan I would like to find one last person to talk to and photograph before the sun goes down.
 From the road we see a man tending to his rice field, a plot of 80 metres square that he tends amongst many other similar fields.
 Soksan leads the way and makes our introductions, all the time glancing back at our bikes parked on the side of the road.

 “Don’t worry,” I tell him.
 “This is Cambodia, it’s not going anywhere.”
 “I know, but that’s my best friend.
 I am at school all day, and at work all night.
 My friend takes me everywhere.”
 Tha’s eyes brighten and he straightens his camouflage jacket when we ask him if we can make his photograph.
 He suggests that we wait a while until the sun has almost reached the horizon.

+“Has he had his picture made before?”
+I enquire.
+Soksan translates Tha’s response.
 “No, but he says the fields are most beautiful then.”
 He was right, of course.
 The sun warmed the wet rice leaves and glinted off the irrigation channel before warming our faces in the cooling evening air.
-We thank the man, and watch as his ox cart bump along the side of the road.
+We thank the man and watch as his ox cart bump along the side of the road.

 The scooters and four-wheel drives make their way along the road as we get back to our bikes, but the children and cattle are nowhere to be seen.
 We buy some fruit from the hawkers and wind our way between the potholes.
-For the last four hours of our journey we have listened to Cambodia’s stories and seen its spirit.
+For the last four hours of our journey, we have listened to Cambodia’s stories and seen its spirit.